tursodatabase/libsql/docs/HRANA_SPEC.md

 }
 ```

-A batch is a list of statements (steps) which are always executed sequentially.
+A batch is a list of steps (statements) which are always executed sequentially.
 If the `condition` of a step is present and evaluates to false, the statement is
 skipped.